-The University offers food services operated by contracted caterers.
-Dining facilities include a cafeteria, grill, pizzeria, café, and snack counter.
-Normally, the service is available during the day and evening.
-Reduced services are available on Sundays and during vacation periods.
+The University offers food services operated by two contracted caterers.
+Dining facilities include a main restaurant, grill, pizzeria, coffee shop, and a club house restaurant.
+Usually, meals are available throughout the day.
+However, reduced services are available on Sundays and during vacation periods.
 Detailed information about operating hours is available online and in the Student Handbook.